-Since Tatsugami-rōshi1 came, you must have heard Dōgen-zenji's name so many times.
+Since Tatsugami-rōshi1 came, you must have heard Dōgen-zenji's name many times.
 But Dōgen-zenji may not like to hear his name so many times [laughs].
 But unfortunately he had a name like Dōgen, so [laughs] there is no other way to address him.
 So we call him Dōgen-zenji or Dōgen.

-As you know, he didn't like to say "Zen" even, or Zen-in China they called monks who sit in zazen, called [them] "Zen monks," but he didn't like to call "Zen" even.
+As you know, he didn't like to say "Zen" even.
+In China they called monks who sit in zazen, "Zen monks," but he didn't like to call it "Zen" even.
 And he said if necessary you should call us "Buddha's disciple."
-Shamon, you know, he called himself Shamon Dōgen-"A Monk Dōgen."
+Shamon-he called himself Shamon Dōgen-"A Monk Dōgen."

 In China, there were many various schools like Rinzai, Sōtō, Ummon, Hōgen, Igyō.
-But Nyojō-zenji's-Nyojō-zenji,2 who was Dōgen's teacher then, was not, according to Dōgen, [from] one of the five schools of Zen or seven3 schools of Zen.
-His Zen is just to practice zazen, to realize-to actually realize by his body Buddha's mind, Buddha's spirit.
+But Nyojō-zenji,2 who was Dōgen's teacher then, was not, according to Dōgen, from one of the five schools of Zen or seven3 schools of Zen.
+His Zen is just to practice zazen, to realize-to actually realize by his body-Buddha's mind, Buddha's spirit.
 That was his Zen.
 That was why Dōgen accepted him as his teacher.

-Before he-Dōgen went to China, he studied Hiezan [Onjō-ji?]-Tendai main temple of Tendai school.
-And after Tendai, he went to Eisei-Eisaizenji4-Yoshin-ji [Kennin-ji?], and then he went to China because Eisaizenji passed away when he was very young.
-So he went to China to continue his practice with good teacher.
+Before Dōgen went to China, he studied at Hiezan [Onjō-ji?]-the main temple of Tendai school.
+And after Tendai, he went to Eisai-zenji4- Yoshin-ji [Kennin-ji?], and then he went to China because Eisai-zenji passed away when he was very young.
+So he went to China to continue his practice with a good teacher.

-He may have-according to Kenzei-ki,5 he already attained enlightenment under Eisai, but he wanted to continue his practice with right teacher.
-So he went to China with Myōzen, who was also one of the-Eisai's outstanding teacher-no, disciple.
-But he couldn't accept-although he visited many temples and saw many Zen teachers, but he couldn't accept them as his teacher until he met with Nyojō-zenji.
-And when he saw Nyojō-zenji, without studying under him, when he saw for the first time,
+According to Kenzei-ki,5 he already had attained enlightenment under Eisai, but he wanted to continue his practice with the right teacher.
+So he went to China with Myōzen, who was also one of Eisai's outstanding disciples.
+But although he visited many temples and saw many Zen teachers, he couldn't accept them as his teacher until he met with Nyojō-

 1 Tatsugami Sōtan Ryosen-rōshi: Sōtō Zen master and ino-rōshi at Eihei-ji monastery in Japan for many years.
-A teacher or master of Jean Ross, Grahame Petchey, and Philip Wilson (all students of Suzuki-rōshi) while they attended Eiheiji.
+A teacher or master of Jean Ross, Grahame Petchey, and Philip Wilson (all students of Suzuki-rōshi) while they attended Eihei-ji.
 He visited Tassajara to help establish monastic forms and practices.
 He was head of training at Tassajara for the Spring and Fall 1970 practice periods.